-Filters are a very powerful and flexible tool that may significantly ease the task of selecting targeted content from the ocean of information coming through your content feeds.
+The content filter is a very powerful and flexible feature that can significantly ease the task of searching for the targeted content in the ocean of information coming through your content feeds.
 Filters are applied to articles based on the regular expression method.
-If you have a Gmail account and use filters in there, our Feeds Reader filters are very similar.
+If you have a Gmail account and use filters there, our Feeds Reader filters are very similar.

-To create an advanced filter, go to Settings > Advanced settings.
-In the Filters tab press "Create filter".
+To create an advanced filter, go to the Settings > Advanced settings.
+In the Filters tab press "Create filter

 Filter object may be configured to successfully match when either one or all rules match.